Life insurance for recovering alcoholics

 Does a history of alcoholism mean I will be declined for life insurance?

-No, disclosing a history of alcoholism doesn’t necessarily mean you’ll be declined for life insurance.
+No, disclosing a history of alcoholism may not mean you’ll be declined for life insurance.

 However, insurers typically require a specified period of sobriety before they offer cover.
 Therefore, if you apply for cover before this period has been met, you may be declined.